-Торіс Phase Review findings RAG People and Communities Construction The Environmental Impacts Update states that "overall, there would be a beneficial effect and an improvement to those effects reports in the PEIR at this location."
-It is agreed that there is likely to be an improvement to the effects reported in the PEIR, however, it is unclear how the design change would result in a beneficial effect.
-Recommendation &amp; Observation Further evidence of the numbers provided in the PEIR of employment, residential and development within the local and wider region is required, as well as an update on whether they are still relevant in light of proposed design changes.
+Topic Phase Review findings RAG People and Construction The Environmental Impacts Update states that "overall, there would be a beneficial effect and an improvement Communities to those effects reports in the PEIR at this location."
+It is agreed that there is likely to be an improvement to the effects reported in the PEIR, however, it is unclear how the design change would result in a beneficial effect. effects reported in the PEIK, however, it is unclear now the design change would result in a beneficial effect.
+Recommendation & Observation • Further evidence of the numbers provided in the PEIR of employment, residential and development within the local and wider region is required, as well as an update on whether they are still relevant in light of proposed design changes.
 More detail on the development sites in the area which will be considered in the assessment is required.
-Operation The Environmental Impacts Update states that "overall, there would be a beneficial effect and an improvement to those effects reports in the PEIR at this location."
+Operation The Environmental Impacts Update states that "overall, there would be a beneficial effect and an improvement Operation to those effects reports in the PEIR at this location."
 Whilst the green bridge would represent some form of mitigation in terms of severance for people and communities and walking/cycling active connections, it is dependent on how the green bridge is designed, planted and maintained to encourage public use.
 Furthermore, the construction of the LTC would still continue through this area, therefore an overall beneficial effect is considered unlikely.
+Considered uninkery.
 Furthermore, the proposed route for walking, cycling horse riding along Muckingford Road should connect Linford and Chadwell St Mary.
 However, the route currently stops between Low Street and Blue Anchor Lane.
-Recommendation &amp; Observation More detail on the development sites in the area which will be considered in the assessment is required.
-The key emergency services (East of England Ambulance Service NHS Trust, Essex Police, Essex County Fire and Rescue Service and the relevant local Acute Hospital Trusts with A&amp;E facilities) should be consulted on this proposed new crossing, as a future potential increase in incidents and accidents will have a direct impact on their capacity to respond.
-Climate Construction The Environmental Impacts Update states this design change would have a negligible effect on the assessment presented in the PEIR.
+Recommendation & Observation More detail on the development sites in the area which will be considered in the assessment is required.
+The key emergency services (East of England Ambulance Service NHS Trust, Essex Police, Essex County) Fire and Rescue Service and the relevant local Acute Hospital Trusts with A&E facilities) should be consulted on this proposed new crossing, as a future potential increase in incidents and accidents will have a direct Climate Construction impact on their capacity to respond.
+Ciimate Construction The Environmental Impacts Update states this design change would have a negligible effect on the assessment presented in the PEIR.
 It also states carbon modelling is being undertaken to understand the scheme's overall contribution to climate through greenhouse gas emissions.
 Therefore, no evidence has been presented in the Supplementary Consultation confirms or otherwise the likely significant effects related to greenhouse gases.
 Furthermore, the scope of greenhouses gases being assessed remains unclear.
 Construction effects are proposed to be controlled through mitigation measures set out in the CoCP and a CEMP, however no details of the proposed measures have been provided.
-Recommendation &amp; Observation UKCP18 has been released.
-The scenario used within the assessment will need to be agreed with the LPA as the high emissions scenario at the 50% probability level using UKCP09 is no longer applicable.
+The state of the property was a state of the Recommendation & Observation UKCP18 has been released.
+The scenario used within the assessment will need to be agreed with the LPA The blink arrival into account to the 50% much ability level using LIKCP00 is no long and specificable. as the high emissions scenario at the 50% probability level using UKCP09 is no longer applicable.